 6) The 1930 Triple Crown winner Gallant Fox also sired a Triple Crown winner, Omaha, who swept the series in 1935.
 They were both owned and bred by the Maryland-based Belair Stud and trained by Hall of Famer James “Sunny” Fitzsimmons.

 7) Secretariat is considered the most dominant winner of the Triple Crown winners.
-He ran the fastest Kentucky Derby at 1:59 ⅖.
+He ran the fastest Kentucky Derby at 1:59.
 He would have set the record for the Preakness if not for a clock malfunction.
 In the Belmont Stakes, he set the American record for 1 ½ miles, stopping the clock in 2:24 and winning by 31 lengths.
 The next fastest Belmont by a Triple Crown winner came in 2015 when American Pharoah finished in 2:26.68.
 No colt has ever run within two seconds of Secretariat’s final time in the Belmont Stakes.

-9) Of the 11 Triple Crown winners, only Gallant Fox, Count Fleet and Secretariat did not race beyond their 3-year-old seasons.
+9) Of the 12 Triple Crown winners, only Gallant Fox, Count Fleet and Secretariat did not race beyond their 3-year-old seasons.
 Count Fleet is the only Triple Crown winner that ran his last race in the Belmont Stakes — an injury forced him into an early retirement.
 American Pharoah is likely to join this group as his breeding rights have already been sold.